-The HP-17B has many built-in formulas and tools which you find through the use of the MAIN menu.
+The HP-19B has many built-in formulas and tools which you find through the use of the MAIN menu.
 For example, here's the MAIN menu (your starting position):

-You can choose any item on a menu simply by pressing the pointer key () directly beneath that item.
+You choose an item on a menu simply by pressing the blank key directly beneath that item.